 - If you see one flea, you have a flea problem!

-- One flea can lay up to 50 eggs per day and so this can soon become a big problem.
+- One flea can lay up to 50 eggs per day and so this can soon become a big issue.

 - With fleas, prevention is always better than cure and in a warm and humid place like Auckland, fleas are present all year round.

 - Most products are an easy to use monthly liquid application that is applied to the back of your pet’s neck or a yummy oral chew.

 - Here at Pakuranga Vets we stock: Bravecto, Nexguard Spectra, Moxiclear, Broadline, Seresto collars & Simparica Trio.

 - Some treatments work on fleas only, others are a combined flea & worming treatment in one.